 RemedyBlox offers various public presentations at community events and public forums for members of the general public as well as for special interest agency groups to promote greater public awareness about domestic abuse and intimate partner prevention.

 The purpose of these public educational platforms is to open the dialogue to dispel common misconceptions about domestic abuse - including bringing to the forefront how men can be abused by their partners only to be often revictimized when they attempt to report their abuser or when they disclose their ordeal to others.

 Through our presentations we help audiences to readily recognize the Yellow & Red Flags of an abusive partner and how to mitigate their risk exposures to safeguard their personal safety and mental health.
 We also address how survivors of domestic abuse are at a higher risk of developing a serious behavior addiction or substance abuse and how to mitigate against this risk exposure.

 Examples of Some Public Presentation Topics Offered to Members of the General Public:

 To learn more and to view list of public event presentations our subject matter experts well versed in domestic abuse prevention and addiction recovery can deliver at your public event - please CLICK on TAB below.

-For more information about our public presentations on the topic of Domestic Violence Prevention and next steps to book our SME Public Speakers for your next public forum / community event - please CLICK on TAB below.
+For more information about our public presentations on the topic of Domestic Violence Prevention and next steps to book our SME Public Speakers for your next webinar/ public forum / community event - please CLICK on TAB below.

 We are in the process of developing new online educational course programs on UDEMY that individuals who are currently dealing with an abusive partner or who have terminated an abusive relationship but need additional support.